 What are the most important reasons to have custom shirts made?

 Making a person’s face look good is the most important reason to have custom shirts made.
 When meeting for business or social occasions, a person’s face should be the focal point of attention.
 The design of the collar below the face has a significant impact on the way the face shape is perceived.
 Utilizing the skills of custom shirt-making, and evaluating face shape and neck length, the collar is designed to create a harmonious effect, complementing each individual in a unique fashion.

 How much does a custom shirt cost, and how many do I have to buy?

 At Top Shelf, a new customer can start with a two-shirt order as a way to test the service and the product.
-After that we try and work with a minimum order of 3 shirts, or people can pay an additional $20 to order fewer than 3.
+After that it’s a minimum order of 3 shirts, or people can pay an additional $20 to order fewer than 3.

 How do I know the shirt will fit?

 Shirtmakers take up to 30 measurements to guarantee a comfortable fit.
 Fit however is subjective, and different people like different types of fit.
 At Top Shelf, we use actual try-on parts to let people experience the look and feel of different aspects before a shirt is made.
 We use sample collars, try-on chest blocks, and even sample cuffs to allow a customer to feel and react to different sizes before we build.
 It is also an option when placing a large order (like a dozen) to have one shirt made first, before the rest are cut, so the customer has a chance to feel the fit.

 Do all my shirts have to be the same?